Cargo Fraud Prevention

 Why both have surged in 2025–2026

-How to prevent fictitious pickup
+How to block fictitious pickup

-How to prevent double brokering
+How to block double brokering

 Your role in the chain determines your control points